jldiaz2000/Genomics-Project/README.md

 ## Download and Preprocess Data

-from the ./final-project/src/data directory run.
-Running all of these commands took appoximately 1 hour
+from the ./Genomics-Project/final-project/src/data directory run.
+Running all of these commands took appoximately 1 hour.

 ```bash
 python3 scrape.py